viam-labs/facial-detection/README.md

 Select the `vision` type, then select the `detector:facial-detector` model.
 Click **Add module**, then enter a name for your facial detector and click **Create**.

-On the new component panel, copy and paste the following attribute template into your vision service's **Attributes** box:
+On the new service panel, copy and paste the following attribute template into your vision service's **Attributes** box:

 ```json
 {